algosup/2023-2024-project-5-flutter-team-6/documents/technical/technical_specifications.md

 #### 1.4.2 Code

-The code will follow dart & flutter convention as follow:
+The code will follow the dart & flutter convention as follows:

 ##### Reminder